Horses on the highway or council land

 Council land

-We assess whether the location of the tethered horse is a risk to the public, and if there is we try to identify the owner.
+We assess whether the location of the tethered horse is a risk to the public.
+If there is, we try to identify the owner.
 We will then ask the owner to remove the horse.
-If an owner isn't found or they refuse to remove the horse we take enforcement action.
-Charges will then be made to the owner.
+If an owner isn't found or they refuse to remove the horse, we take enforcement action.
+Charges will be made to the owner.

 Private land